How to Register Company in USA

 Can a Foreign Business Own the US Company?

 If you opt to set up an LLC, then yes, your foreign business can own the US company.
 This is done by appointing your foreign company as the managing member instead of an individual person.

 If you decide on a corporation, you must name a director, which must be an individual, at the time of registration.
 Directors are not necessarily company owners.Shareholders own corporations, and in that regard, your foreign business can be the 100 percent owner of a corporation in the US.

 If you are interested in tax benefits, like pass-through profit distributions, a foreign citizen should consider an LLC.
 With a regular C corporation, the business is subject to double taxation.
 And, S corporations are off limits for non-citizens as they are not allowed to own any shares.
 This is why many foreign businesses opt to set up LLCs.

 Can a Foreign Resident Work in the US If They Own an LLC or Corporation?

 Foreign citizens cannot receive a salary or compensation for services provided in the United States, unless they obtain work permits issued in the country.
 Some work permits will allow a foreign citizen to work for a sponsoring employer only.
 These will not allow you to work for a different and new company that was formed by a foreign citizen.
 That would require a separate permit.

 How Long Does Incorporation Take?

-Processing times will vary between states based on the backlog of work they have.
-Foreign citizens will have to wait for at least 30 days to obtain an EIN in most cases.
-When you need to obtain a Tax ID and the directors or owners are non-citizens, it must be filed with a special IRS unit.
+Processing times will vary between states based on their work backlog.
+Foreign citizens have to wait for at least 30 days to obtain an EIN in most cases.
+When you need to obtain a Tax ID, and the directors or owners are non-citizens, it must be filed with a special IRS unit.